Skip to main content

 • Test connections before saving

-• Use Application Access Policies to restrict Graph app access
+• Use Application Access Policies for every Graph mailbox (required for scoped app-only access)

 • Set appropriate polling intervals — 5 minutes is usually sufficient